GravityKit/GravityExport-Lite/readme.txt

 == Description ==

-> ### GravityExport is the ultimate no-hassle solution for exporting data from Gravity Forms.
+> ### GravityExport (Gravity Form Entries in Excel) is the ultimate no-hassle solution for exporting data from Gravity Forms.
 > Powerful new functionality is available with GravityExport!
 Save exports to FTP & Dropbox, export as PDF, and format exports for data analysis.
 >
 > [Learn more about GravityExport](https://www.gravitykit.com/extensions/gravityexport/?utm_source=plugin&utm_campaign=gravityexport-lite&utm_content=readme-learn-more)